fuchslab/Translation_kinetics_after_transfection/README.md

 # Modeling the translation kinetics after mRNA transfection

-This repository accompanies the article
+This repository accompanies the manuscript

 *Pieschner, Hasenauer, Fuchs (2021).
 "Identifiability analysis for models of the translation kinetics after mRNA transfection"*.